AdamAlNajar/cats/README.md

   - [Ogmo](https://ogmo-editor-3.github.io/)

 ## Modding
 Feel free to modify the game to suit your preferences or creativity.
 If you create your own version or mod, share it with me via email at adam.alnajar.10@gmail.com for a chance to have it reviewed on my channel.
+If you need a guide on how to make a mod, check out compiling.md

 ## Feedback
 Have ideas for additional sections or features?
 Reach out to me to share your thoughts!